ArthurScottDC/dns/README.md

 #### block

-Stuff I always want to block, including new domain not yet in the mainlist
+Stuff I always want to block, including new domains not yet in the main lists I use

 #### pirate